-Effective July 1, 2017, an individual who is a "covered individual" as defined in 38 U.S.C. § 3679(c)\ will be assessed in-state tuition rates at Maine Maritime Academy.
-Further, once the in-state tuition rate is applied to the eligible individual, it shall remain in effect until the individual completes their academic program, even after GI Bill® benefits have been exhausted, transferred, or are otherwise expired.
+Effective July 1, 2017, "covered individuals" as defined in 38 U.S.C. §3679(c) are assessed instate tuition rates at Maine Maritime Academy.
+The in-state tuition rate remains in effect until the individual completes their academic program, even after their GI Bill® benefits have been exhausted, transferred, or expired.